 It is no question that athletes representing China face high pressures from their home country, and in Zhu Yi’s case, she truly received horrific Chinese media scrutiny as an American competing for China.
 Yet other Chinese American athletes such as Eileen Gu have received immense praise from China for their accomplishments in the Olympics.
 Eileen Gu, also known as Gu Ailing, hailing from San Francisco, claimed the same switch in citizenship as Yi, forfeiting her American citizenship to compete on China’s ski team.

 The difference between the two is that Gu has gone on to be China’s golden girl, while she creates animosity within some American Olympic fans.
-NOT CLEAR TO ME: WHO CREATES ANIMOSITY?
-FOR WHAT?
 The 18-year-old gold medalist has been dubbed China’s “Snow Princess” after medaling in her freestyle ski events like slopestyle and big air.
 As her popularity grows larger and larger in China, the American skiing community has questioned her loyalties to the country in which she grew up.

 “It’s ungrateful for her to turn her back on the country that not just raised her, but turned her into a world-class skier,”podcaster Tucker Carlson said on Fox News.
 A Missouri lawmaker tweeted “I don’t get it.
 And never will.
 I think it is wrong for an American to compete for China.
 China represses free speech, is well known for their human rights violations.
 Did she abandon her US citizenship or not?
 (China does not have dual citizenship) ugh. #EileenGu”.